metosin/example-project/docs/editors.md

 ### [Vim-iced](https://liquidz.github.io/vim-iced/#quick_start)

+Start the nREPL process and the app in a separate terminal (or in a terminal buffer Neovim if you want to).

 `iced repl A:backend:dev:repl`

-This command will start nREPL server with required middleware (cider, iced) and using the clj aliases specified in the command.
+This command will start a nREPL server with the required middleware (cider, iced) and using the clj aliases specified in the command.
+Iced will then connect to this nREPL using `.nrepl-port` file.

 ## Emacs